Tegh25/MT2MP3-Class-Assignments/README.md

 - A5: Pointers and Data Structures
   - Q1
   - Q2
+- Final Exam:
+  - Q1
+  - Q2
+  - Q3
+  - Q4
+  - Q5

-The answers to each question have been commented and made readable in a way that the purpose of the code can be determined without reading the question.
+The answers to each assignment question has been commented and made readable in a way that the purpose of the code can be determined without reading the question.
 In most of the C files, the main function has been intentionally left blank as it was not being tested.
+The final exam questions have been included in the folder as a pdf file.

 This repo will no longer be updated as I have passed this class.